0xalibabas/0xalibabas.github.io/content/posts/test.md

 tags = ['red-team', 'offsec', 'vulnerability-research', 'bugbounty']
 +++

-I finally decided to start this blog to share my journey in vulnerability research, and the things I learn (or break) along the way.
+Welcome.
+This blog serves as a public notebook for my work in offensive security and vulnerability research.

 The goal here is not to write perfect guides.
 It is to document: